-The Computer Technology program is designed to provide information and training on the use, application and technological developments of computers in a changing electronic environment.
+The Associate in Applied Science (AAS) in Computer Technology program is designed to provide information and training on the use, application and technological developments of computers in a changing electronic environment.
 Course work is aimed primarily at students interested in developing skills in the business or personal computing environment.
 Specifically, the courses provide instruction in the following areas: computer applications in the business environment and current trends and developments in computers; graphical applications; electronic spreadsheets; database; word processing; and computer operating systems.